 Wind chill drops to -40 C in central B.C., winter tires needed on Lower Mainland

-Temperature are dropping to dangerously cold extremes in many regions of British Columbia as snowfall sent tires spinning in parts of Metro Vancouver.
+Temperatures were dropping to dangerously cold extremes in many regions of British Columbia as snowfall sent tires spinning in parts of Metro Vancouver Sunday.

-Environment Canada says wind chill values are dropping to near -40 C or colder in the Chilcotin, Cariboo, Prince George and other central B.C. communities.
+Environment Canada said wind chill values would drop to near -40 C or colder in central communities like Prince George, Williams Lake, Quesnel and 100 Mile House.

-The weather agency says a bitterly cold arctic air mass has settled over the region and is expected to stay through Wednesday morning.
+A bitterly cold arctic air mass had settled over the region and was expected to stay through Wednesday morning.

+"Extreme cold puts everyone at risk," the weather agency warned.
+"Risks are greater for young children, older adults, people with chronic illnesses, people working or exercising outdoors, and those without proper shelter."

-There is also a risk of frostbite along the central and northern coast, and inland from there including Terrace and Kitimat.
+There was also a risk of frostbite along the central and northern coast, and inland from there including Terrace and Kitimat.

-Meanwhile, the Transportation Ministry and police were dealing with spun-out vehicles on Highway 1 through North Vancouver.
+Meanwhile further south, the Transportation Ministry and police were dealing with spun-out vehicles on Highway 1 through North Vancouver.
+Drive BC warned of major delays on the Coquihalla south of Merritt.

+"For those who need to hear this — summer tires are not winter tires," it said in a tweet.

-Snow also caused delays on bus routes throughout Metro Vancouver and TransLink, the regional transportation authority, said it was cancelling all non-essential HandyDart service.
+Snow also caused delays on bus and train routes throughout Metro Vancouver and TransLink, the regional transportation authority, said it was cancelling all non-essential HandyDart service.

+Vancouver's international airport warned of flight cancellations and delays and asked passengers to arrive early.

 This report by The Canadian Press was first published Dec.
 18, 2022.